Project budget7 755 130 €

 - In the Dauwendaele district of Middelburg, the De Overloper sustainable drainage system is being implemented next to a shopping centre.
 And for the redesign of the Molenwater park, residents were given a real say in the final design of a 2,200 m3 rainwater storage system, offering flood protection to 270 surrounding houses.

 - And the historic course of the River Dijle in Mechelen has been opened up.
-The former car park is now a new waterside space and the Melaan brook is being opened to increase storm water storage capacity by 27,000,m3, with 130ha being better protected from flooding in the city.
+The former car park is now a new waterside space and improvements to the Melaan brook have increased storm water storage capacity by 27,000,m3, with 130 ha being better protected from flooding in the city.

 To help disseminate the findings from the project a SuDS Guide has been produced providing case studies and recommendations on SuDS in confined urban environments.
 And a SuDS Award was launched to promote best practise, with the Award winners invited to the project’s final dissemination event in Peterborough.
 The event attracted over 70 delegates focusing upon “Retrofitting SUDS: From Design to Delivery”.
 The event, along with a SuDS training workshop on the WRC Quick Scan Tool for SuDS attracted businesses, planners, designers and policy makers.
 This was the culmination of a successful series of other WRC network events held in Bruges, Condette, Mechelen and Middelburg which attracted an average of around 100 deletes each.